VishalB210/Carisurg_Week_0_Portfolio/README.md

 ## Files

 - 05_Assignment3_DataVisualization.ipynb

-- pulse_histogram.png
-- age_vs_pulse.png
+---

-# Assignment 4 – Clinical Context
+# Assignment 4 – Pulse Rate Clinical Context

 ## Objective

-The objective of this assignment was to demonstrate an understanding of Pulse Rate as a vital sign and explain its importance in emergency triage.
+The objective of this assignment was to explain the clinical significance of Pulse Rate and its role in emergency triage.

-Pulse rate was selected because it is a key physiological indicator used by healthcare professionals to assess circulation, cardiovascular function, and patient stability.

-## Topics Covered
+## Key Topics Covered

 - Definition of Pulse Rate
 - Normal Clinical Range
 - Bradycardia and Tachycardia
 - Importance in Emergency Triage
+- Patient Prioritization
-- Clinical Significance of Abnormal Pulse Values
+- Clinical Decision Making
-- Relationship Between Pulse Rate and Triage Priority

-## Key Learning Points

-- Pulse rate measures the number of heart beats per minute (bpm).
-- A normal resting pulse rate for most adults ranges between **60 and 100 bpm**.
-- Pulse rates below 60 bpm are referred to as **bradycardia**.
-- Pulse rates above 100 bpm are referred to as **tachycardia**.
-- Abnormal pulse values may indicate serious medical conditions requiring urgent assessment.
-- Pulse rate is routinely used alongside other vital signs to support triage and clinical decision-making.

 ## Files

+- 06_Assignment_Clinical_Context.md

+---

+# Assignment 5 – Fraction of Inspired Oxygen (FiO₂) Clinical Context

+## Objective

+The objective of this assignment was to explain the clinical significance of Fraction of Inspired Oxygen (FiO₂) and its importance in emergency triage.

+## Key Topics Covered

+- Definition of FiO₂
+- Normal Clinical Range
+- Oxygen Therapy
+- Respiratory Support
+- Importance in Emergency Triage
+- Patient Prioritization
+- Clinical Decision Making

+## Files

-- 07_Assignment4_Pulse_Clinical_Context.md
+- 06_Assignment_Clinical_Context.md

+---

 # Tools Used